Deaf & Hard of Hearing - Total Communication

 Mission

-The Total Communication Program will ensure that all deaf and hard-of-hearing students acquire a full language, gain a meaningful education, and develop essential life skills through specially designed instruction using American Sign Language (ASL), spoken and written English in order to fully access and experience success in both the hearing and Deaf Communities.
+The Total Communication Program will ensure that all deaf and hard-of-hearing students acquire a full language, gain a meaningful education, and develop essential life skills.
+In order to fully access and experience success in both the hearing and Deaf Communities, students will receive specially designed instruction using American Sign Language (ASL) and spoken and written English.

 Core Skills